unosquare/embedio/README.md

 #### Breaking changes
 * *TODO*
 * New Assembly name `EmbedIO.dll`.
-* New Assembly with unit Testing support classes and `TestWebServer`: `EmbedIO.Testing.dll`
+* New Assembly with unit Testing support classes and `TestWebServer`: `EmbedIO.Testing.dll`.
+* Remove Routing Strategy: everything is using Regex resolution of routes.

 ### Some usage scenarios: